balderdashy/sails-docs/concepts/ORM/Validations.md

 Sails' ORM (Waterline) and its adapters perform loose validation to ensure that the values provided in criteria dictionaries and as values to `.create()` or `.update()` match the expected data type.

+**NOTE:** In adapters that don't support the ((json)) type natively, the adapter must support it in other ways.
+For example in MySQL the data being written to a ((json)) attribute gets `JSON.stringify()` called on it and then is stored in a column with a type set to `text`.
+Each time the record is returned the data has `JSON.parse()` called on it.
+This is something to be aware of for performance and for compatibility with other applications or existing data in the database.
+The official postgresql and mongodb adapters can read and write ((json)) data natively.

 ##### Null and empty string